Government report on National Security consultation confirms Canadians are demanding a full repeal of Bill C-51

 More than two-thirds of online responses called for increased safeguards, including greater oversight — preferably by a third party — to ensure that Canadians’ Charter rights and freedoms are always protected.

 Most online responses (68%) opposed imposing a legal requirement on domestic communications service providers to keep telecommunications data for a specified period so it can be made available (with court authorization) to law enforcement and national security agencies to help with investigations.

-As a part of the consultation process, OpenMedia has been crowdsourcing its own analysis of on the consultation submissions at crowdsourcec51.ca.
+As a part of the consultation process, we've been crowdsourcing our own analysis of on the consultation submissions at crowdsourcec51.ca.